Prof-M-s-Classroom/programming-assignment-2-ttran3300/Tran_TammyRPG/README.md

 ---

 ## **3. Decision Tree Construction**
-(Explain how the decision tree is built from the `story.txt` file.)
 The decision tree is built by reading the lines from the story.txt file, which is organized like a binary tree structure.
 Like a binary tree, each event has a description and is connected to two possible outcomes (left or right).
 As the file reads the story.txt file, nodes are created for each event and create a tree.
 Eventually, based on the players choices, a pathway is created when progressing through the story and reaching the end.

 - How are `Story` objects created from the text file?